China–Mexico relations: Macau

 First contact between Mexico and Macau took place when ships from the Manila galleon would visit the port of Portuguese Macau.
 Soon after the Torreón massacre and the expulsion of Chinese Mexican men (accompanied by their Mexican born wives and children) in the 1930s from northern Mexican states of Sonora and Sinaloa; many from the community were sent to Guangdong Province before settling in Macau which appeared familiar to many Chinese Mexicans as the territory was administered by the Portuguese and the Portuguese language was similar to Spanish, as well as the predominant Catholic religion in the territory.
 It would be at least 30 years before those expelled would be allowed to return to Mexico.

 The consulate-general of Mexico in Hong Kong maintains a presence periodically in Macau and there are channels for dialogue with local authorities.

 Bilateral agreements

 Since 2008, Mexico and Macau have had an Agreement for the Elimination of Visas for holders of Ordinary Passports.

 Trade relations

 In 2023, two-way trade between Macau and Mexico amounted to US$26.7 million.
 Macau's main exports products include: electrical parts, parts and accessories for motor vehicles, plastic, clothing, and antibiotics.
 Mexico's main exports products include: telephones including mobile phones and video game consoles.

+Public opinion

+A survey published in 2026 by the Pew Research Center found that 59% of Mexicans had a favorable view of China, while 28% had an unfavorable view.
+It also found that 70% of Mexicans people in the 18-35 age group had positive opinions of China.